-- Penn State manages Stone Valley Forest, approximately 8,000 acres of forestland, which are open to public use including hunting, fishing, and trapping of wildlife.
+- Penn State manages Stone Valley Forest, approximately 8,000 acres of forestland which are free and open to public use including hunting, fishing, and trapping of wildlife.

 - Shavers Creek Environmental Center provide free public access to trails and open spaces as well as educational and recreational opportunities.